 Preparation for a Mathematics Career

-Students interested in careers as mathematicians should pursue either the Mathematics Program or the Applied Mathematics Program.
+Students interested in careers as mathematicians should pursue either the Mathematics Program, Actuarial Mathematics Program, or the Applied Mathematics Program.
 The Mathematics Program is strongly recommended for students considering graduate study in mathematics.
+The Actuarial Mathematics Program prepares students for a career as an actuary in insurance, financial services, and related industries.
 The Applied Mathematics Program is flexible and designed to suit the needs of students interested in a career in industry and government or in postgraduate study in applied mathematics or other scientific areas.

-It is strongly recommended that all majors plan to take the Graduate Record Examination (GRE) early in their senior year.
+It is strongly recommended that all students who may wish to continue to graduate school take the Graduate Record Examination (GRE) early in their senior year.
 This exam is a requirement for almost all graduate programs.
 Taking the exam while your course work is fresh in your memory will help keep your options for graduate work open.

 Preparation for a Teaching Career